Commuter rail: South America

 The Mitre Line is part of the extensive Buenos Aires metropolitan rail system.

 Examples include an 899 km commuter system in the Buenos Aires metropolitan area, the 225 km long Supervia in Rio de Janeiro, the Metrotrén in Santiago, Chile, and the Valparaíso Metro in Valparaíso, Chile.

 Another example is Companhia Paulista de Trens Metropolitanos (CPTM) in Greater São Paulo, Brazil.
-CPTM has 94 stations with seven lines, numbered starting on 7 (the lines 1 to 6 and the line 15 belong to the São Paulo Metro), with a total length of 273 km.
-Trains operates at high frequencies on tracks used exclusively for commuter traffic.
+CPTM has 94 stations across 7 lines, numbered starting at 7 (lines 1 to 6 and line 15 belong to the São Paulo Metro), with a total length of 273 km.
+Trains operate at high frequencies on tracks used exclusively for commuter traffic.
 In Rio de Janeiro SuperVia provides electrified commuter rail services.